 Courage Award: Survivors of So-Called “Reparative Therapy”

-Ryan Kendall and Sam Brinton received the Courage Award, which honors individuals who have shown courage and perseverance in the face of great injustice, and whose bravery has become a model for all LGBTQ people.
-Kendall and Brinton are survivors of anti-LGBTQ conversion therapy and share their personal stories to highlight the terrible harms caused by these practices.
+Ryan Kendall received the Courage Award, which honors individuals who have shown courage and perseverance in the face of great injustice, and whose bravery has become a model for all LGBTQ people.
+Kendall is a survivor of anti-LGBTQ conversion therapy and shared their personal stories to highlight the terrible harms caused by these practices.
 They have testified to help California and New Jersey pass laws stopping mental health professionals from trying to change young people’s sexual orientation or gender expression.
-Many states have since introduced similar legislation, and both Kendall and Brinton continue to advocate for these groundbreaking protections other young people.
+Many states have since introduced similar legislation, and Kendall continues to advocate for these groundbreaking protections other young people.

 Said Baxter: “I am honored and proud to be recognized by NCLR, which has worked tirelessly since its start to bring LGBTQ people and their families hope, dignity, respect, and, above all else, justice.”